openwdl/wdl/SPEC.md

 #### Conventions and Best Practices

 In order to encourage interoperable workflows, WDL authors and execution engine implementors should view hints strictly as an optimization that can be made for a specific task at runtime; hints should not be interpreted as requirements for that task.
-By following this principle, we can guarantee that a workflow is runnable on all platforms assuming the `runtime` block has the required parameters, regardless of whether it contains any additional hints.
+By following this principle, we can guarantee that a workflow is runnable on all platforms assuming the `runtime` section has the required parameters, regardless of whether it contains any additional hints.

 The following guidelines should be followed when using hints: